jrfnl/debug-bar-localization/readme.txt

 == Changelog ==

-= 1.0.1 (2016-xx-xx ) =
+= 1.1 (2016-04-29 ) =
-* Don't show warning about duplicate load calls on plugins page as that's caused by core, not by a plugin and the warning could be misleading.
+* [Enhancement] Don't show warning about duplicate load calls on plugins page as that's caused by core, not by a plugin and the warning could be misleading.
-* Prevent error notices in WP < 4.0.
-* Make loading of text-domain compatible with use of the plugin in the `must-use` plugins directory.
+* [Enhancement] Make loading of 'our own' text-domain compatible with use of this plugin in the `must-use` plugins directory.
 * [Enhancement] Improve categorization of the loaded text-domains.
 This mainly applies to text-domains for which the mo_file paths are being filtered.
 * [Enhancement] Added a section showing potentially unnecessary/inefficient `load_textdomain` calls.

 * [Bugfix] The plugin loading order functions were inadvertently checking the wrong value and - in single site - install, adding an invalid value to the active plugins list causing incorrect 'plugin deactivated as file not found' notices.

 * [Compatibility] Fix WP 4.5 compatibility - the check whether a text-domain `load` call was made (ab)used a bug in the `is_textdomain_loaded()` function.
 [This bug](https://core.trac.wordpress.org/ticket/21319) was fixed in WP 4.5.
 Fixed by creating a work-around to still be able to provide this information.
+* [Compatibility] Prevent PHP error notices in WP < 4.0.
 * General housekeeping

 = 1.0 (2016-01-13) =